Cookies on this website

 Vascular Mechanotransduction in health and disease.

-Forces are important in the cardiovascular system, both in regulating vascular homeostasis but also as instigators of pathology.
-Endothelial cells lining blood vessels are constantly exposed to mechanical forces due to the flowing blood.
-One of these forces is the frictional force of shear stress that can differ depending on vessel geometry and type.
-Blood flow can range from uniform laminar flow to non-uniform disturbed flow.
-Laminar (or atheroprotective) flow is found in straight regions of the vasculature and is considered protective.
-Endothelial cells in these regions are generally protected from disease; in contrast, regions of the vasculature, such as bifurcations or branch points that are exposed to disturbed (or atheroprone) flow patterns are more prone to development of disease.
-Disturbed flow initiates signalling cascades that promote chronic inflammation and eventually atherosclerosis.
-Endothelial cells are therefore endowed with the exquisite ability to sense and distinguish between these different types of blood flow and respond in completely different ways.
-Although considerable effort has gone into understanding vascular mechanotransduction, the mechanisms that underlie endothelial mechanosensing remain largely a mystery.
+Forces are important in the cardiovascular system, both for the regulation of vascular homeostasis but also as instigators of pathology.
+Endothelial cells covering the inner lining of blood vessels are constantly exposed to mechanical (haemodynamic) forces due to the flowing blood.
+One of these forces is the frictional force of shear stress that can differ depending on the type and shape of the vessel.
+Blood flow patterns can range from uniform, laminar flow to non-uniform, disturbed flow.
+Laminar (or atheroprotective) flow is found in straight regions of the vasculature and is protective.
+Endothelial cells in these regions are aligned in the direction of flow and upregulate anti-inflammatory genes.
+In contrast, regions of the vasculature, such as bifurcations or branch points, that are exposed to disturbed (or atheroprone) flow patterns are more prone to development of disease because disturbed flow initiates cellular signalling pathways that promote inflammation, a reduction in the vascular lumen, atherogenesis, and eventually atherosclerosis.
+How do endothelial cells 'sense' the type of flow they are exposed to?
+How do they decode the mechanical force into biochemical signals that will ultimately determine their phenotype?
+Endothelial cells are equipped with the exquisite ability to sense and distinguish between these different types of blood flow and respond in completely different ways.
+Although considerable effort has gone into understanding endothelial responses to blood flow, the mechanisms that underlie endothelial mechanosensing remain largely a mystery.

 Our laboratory has pioneered the studies of endothelial mechanosensing and has championed the use of a multi-disciplinary approach to this scientific problem.
 We use a variety of approaches ranging from bioengineering and elegant magnetic tweezers studies, molecular and cell biology, to in vivo models of haemodynamics using knockout and transgenic animals.
-Some questions that we are currently investigating:

 Cellular Communication in the Heart

-Heart disease is a major cause of morbidity and mortality in developed countries.
 A common characteristic of heart patients is the inability of the heart muscle cells (cardiomyocytes) to contract properly.
-Although mutations in the mechanotransduction apparatus that regulates cardiomyocyte contractility are known to be drivers of cardiac defects, our laboratory has obtained new evidence for a paradigm shift, requiring us to rethink mechanisms that govern heart disease.
-We have recent evidence that points at the importance of cellular communication between endothelial cells and cardiomyocytes in the heart both during normal embryonic development and in heart disease.
-We use a multidisciplinary approach which integrates genetic mouse models, state-of-the-art imaging, RNA seq and metabolomics, co-culture models and in vitro studies of haemodynamics.
+Although contractility defects are normally associated with mutations in the mechanotransduction apparatus of cardiomyocytes, our laboratory has obtained new evidence for a paradigm shift, requiring us to rethink the causative mechanisms that govern heart disease.
+We have recent evidence that point at the importance of cellular communication between endothelial cells and cardiomyocytes in the heart both during normal embryonic development and in heart disease.

 Protein Translation and Cardiovascular Function